bmolnar91/workbook/module_advanced_enterprise_general.md

 **Testing methods**:

 - **Black-box testing**: Testing the functionality of the software without knowing its internal code structure.
-No programming knowledge is required.
 - **White-box testing**: Testing the software itself with the knowledge of its internal structure.
 Basically you know the code and write the tests to test the code.

 **Levels of testing**:

-- **Unit test** -- Test individual component: Specify and test one point of the contract of **a single method** of a class.
+1. **Unit test** -- Test individual component (**low-level**): Specify and test one point of the contract of **a single method** of a class.
 This should have a very narrow and well defined scope.
 Complex dependencies and interactions to the outside world are **stubbed** or **mocked**.
+Some characteristics:
+   - examine a single class,
+   - require **just the source code** of the application, instead of a running instance,
+   - are **fast**,
+   - are not affected by external systems, e.g. web services or databases, and
+   - perform little or no I/O, e.g. no real database connections -- **no side-effects**.
+   - **Positive Testing**: testing the system by giving the **valid data**.
+   - **Negative Testing**: testing the system by giving the **invalid data**.
-- **Integration test** -- Test component groups: Test the correct inter-operation of multiple subsystems.
+2. **Integration test** -- Test component groups: Test the correct inter-operation of multiple subsystems.
 There is whole spectrum there, from testing integration between two classes, to testing integration with the production environment.
-- **System test** -- Test the integrated System: Tests a system as a **black box**.
+3. **System test** -- Test the integrated System: Tests a system as a **black box**.
 Dependencies on other systems are often **mocked** or **stubbed** during the test (otherwise it would be more of an integration test).
-- **Acceptance test** -- Test the final System: Test that a feature or use case is correctly implemented.
+4. **Acceptance test** -- Test the final System: Test that a feature or use case is correctly implemented.
 It is similar to an integration test, but with a **focus on the use case** to provide rather than on the components involved.

 **Types of testing**: